Real-time Spatial Retrieval Augmented Generation for Urban Environments: Results and use cases

-Queries QL1 and QL5 exhibit the highest LLM median latencies because each imposes substantial, albeit different, processing burdens on the model.
-In the case of QL1, the wholly open‐ended nature of the prompt forces the LLM to generate longer answers, impacting in the number of tokens generated and consequently on the delay.
-By contrast, QL5 is tightly constrained, multi-step requirement—identifying free points of interest whose occupancy ratio falls below ten percent—compels the LLM to parse and apply a quantitative ratio condition, effectively simulating an on-the-fly calculation in natural language.
+Queries Q1 and Q5 exhibit the highest LLM median latencies because each imposes substantial, albeit different, processing burdens on the model.
+In the case of Q1, the wholly open‐ended nature of the prompt forces the LLM to generate longer answers, impacting in the number of tokens generated and consequently on the delay.
+By contrast, Q5 is tightly constrained, multi-step requirement—identifying free points of interest whose occupancy ratio falls below ten percent—compels the LLM to parse and apply a quantitative ratio condition, effectively simulating an on-the-fly calculation in natural language.
 Together, these results underscore how both broad exploratory queries and complex quantitative constraints can substantially inflate end-to-end LLM response times.

-In contrast, queries QL6 and QL7 yield markedly lower median latencies because they reduce the problem to a simple fact‐check rather than open‐ended retrieval or multi‐step reasoning.
-Whether the model confirms the existence of the Museo del Prado (QL6) or correctly rejects the possibility of an ``Eiffel Tower in Madrid'' (QL7), it needs only to retrieve or verify a single entity and generate a brief affirmation or negation, minimizing both candidate filtering and token generation overhead.
+In contrast, queries Q6 and Q7 yield markedly lower median latencies because they reduce the problem to a simple fact‐check rather than open‐ended retrieval or multi‐step reasoning.
+Whether the model confirms the existence of the Museo del Prado (Q6) or correctly rejects the possibility of an ``Eiffel Tower in Madrid'' (Q7), it needs only to retrieve or verify a single entity and generate a brief affirmation or negation, minimizing both candidate filtering and token generation overhead.
 As a result, these single‐lookup prompts consistently complete in roughly a fraction of the time required by more complex or broadly scoped queries.